 In the Bering Sea alone, it is estimated that as many as 12,000 fish processors work aboard factory processing vessels such as freezer trawlers, factory stern trawlers, factory bottom longliners, factory barges, and purse seiners each year.
 When you consider the number of factory processing ships and barges in all the waters near Alaska, California, Oregon, and Washington, that number can be overwhelming – and so can the number of possible injuries.

-Plus, that number doesn't even take into account the masters, fish masters, mates, engineers, fishery observers, stewards, technicians, or other crewmembers who work and may also suffer injury aboard a processing vessel.
-No matter your station on a factory barge or other processing ship, an experienced maritime injury attorney serving Washington and Oregon can help you recover the compensation you need for your factory processing injury.
+Additionally, that number does not take into account the masters, fish masters, mates, engineers, fishery observers, stewards, technicians, or other crewmembers who work and may also suffer injury aboard a processing vessel.
+No matter your station on a factory barge or other processing ship, an experienced maritime injury attorney serving Washington, Oregon, California, and Alaska can help you recover the compensation you need for your factory processing injury.

-The working conditions on a factory processing vessel can be critical when it comes to whether or not an injury is suffered.
-If you have suffered injury on a factory ship in the North Pacific, Bering Sea, Gulf of Alaska, Puget Sound, or other waters near Washington, Oregon, Alaska, California, or Hawaii, contact the experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski in Bellingham, Seattle, and Portland.
+The working conditions on a factory processing vessel can be critical when it comes to the likelihood that an injury will result.
+If you have suffered injury on a factory ship in the North Pacific, Bering Sea, Gulf of Alaska, Puget Sound, or other waters near Washington, Oregon, Alaska, or California, contact the experienced maritime injury attorneys of BoatLaw, LLP in Bellingham, Seattle, Portland, and San Francisco.

-BoatLaw, LLP will make sure you get the compensation you deserve for the injury you sustained and pursue damages against any liable parties under the Jones Act or unseaworthiness doctrine.
-To find out what Anderson Carey Williams & Neidzwski can do for your factory processing injury case in the Pacific Northwest, call 1 (800) 262-8529 today and schedule your free initial case consultation.
+BoatLaw, LLP will make sure you get the compensation you deserve for the injury you sustained and pursue damages against any liable parties under the Jones Act, unseaworthiness doctrine, or other applicable maritime law.
+To find out what BoatLaw, LLP can do for your factory processing injury case in the Pacific Northwest, call 1 (800) 262-8529 today and schedule your free initial case consultation.